 Therefore, you can use without any problem wood filler on your wooden stairs to make them more comfortable to walk on and to increase their aesthetic appearance.
-If you wish an even-colored and perfect finish, you must apply this wood putty after staining the surface of the stairs, because unfortunately stainable wood putty colour is rarely identical with the wood surface colour.
+If you wish an even-colored and perfect finish, you must apply this wood putty after staining the surface of the stairs, because unfortunately stainable wood putty color is rarely identical with the wood surface color.
 However, with careful application and patience you can hide any wood surface imperfection making it invisible to the naked eye.

 Anyway it is good idea to choose all the time putty wood filler for your stairs, rather than plastic, because wood filler naturally darkens with the surface of the wood while it ages, preventing in this way an unsightly too strong contrast.

 Materials & Tools

 - Flathead Screwdriver; Putty knife; Cloth